Low-Code And No-Code: The Twins Simplifying Business Process Automation

 Simply put, with low-code and no-code platforms, developers do not have to build an application from scratch.

-Platforms that are low-code and no-code are generally marketed towards customers who are traditionally not from a software background.
+Low-code platforms and no-code are generally marketed towards customers who are traditionally not from a software background.

 Advantages of low-code and no-code software: